Webex Webhook Actions

 3. Configure a message response

-4. Sending an Adaptive Card
+4. Send an Adaptive Card

 5. Configure Adaptive Card Response Actions

 This is an area that was not covered in previous examples, because the tasks require a web server, such as the Flask instance you are working on, to receive HTTPS POST messages from Webex.
+You experimented with a bot that echoed back the webhook messages to get a feel for how they work, but now you will enable your own bot to receive and process webhook notifications from Webex.

 Step 1 - Remove and Add Webhooks

-The earlier webhook chapter involved sending requests to create two webhooks, one for messages, one for attachmentActions event types with an HTTP callback destination.
+The earlier webhook section involved sending requests to create two webhooks, one for messages, one for attachmentActions event types with an HTTP callback destination.
 Those webhooks will remain active until they are removed or they encounter enough errors to where Webex marks them disabled (for example, after 100 failed attempts in a 5-minute period).

 1. In your VS Code tab, open up flaskr/api/v1/wbxt.py using the Explorer